Stonebank/Stonebank/README.md

 # :star: Highlights

-<b>In addition to my education, I am a self-taught programmer who started developing in Java back in 2011.
+<b>In addition to my education and professional experience, I am a self-taught programmer who started developing in Java back in 2011.
 These are my favorite programming languages:</b>

 * Java / Kotlin (kotlin primarily for android development)
 * C# with the .NET framework